 Step 1: Pay your $300 Enrollment Deposit (non-refundable after May 1) All new students pay a $300 enrollment deposit prior to class registration.
 The enrollment deposit reserves your place in the class and shows your intent to attend.
 To pay your enrollment deposit, first, reply to your Offer of Admission in your application portal.
 A new checklist item will appear so that you can pay your deposit.

 Step 2: Meningitis Vaccination Record Submit your record online at secure.medproctor.com.
 Contact MedProctor at firstname.lastname@example.org with questions.
 A live agent is chat-ready to assist students and may be reached through the website.
 The state requires that all incoming new students under the age of 22 must have the meningitis vaccine within the last 5 years and at least 10 days prior to the first day of class.
-HSU requires every new student under 22 years of age to provide proof of the meningitis vaccine prior to registering for classes.
+HSU encourages every new student under 22 years of age to provide proof of the meningitis vaccine prior to registering for classes.

 Step 3: Sign up for a Round-Up event or contact your Admission Counselor to receive advising and to register for courses.